drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 much all of them.

 > **UPDATE**: I decided to include a few more spinoffs, Crisis Core, Dirge of
-> Cerberus, A King's Tale, and Type 0---bringing this list to 23 (XXIII) games
+> Cerberus, A King's Tale, and Type 0---bringing this list to 25 (XXV) games

 Know of any other games I should include?
 Let me know!